Can You Quit Oxycontin Cold Turkey?

 While willpower can definitely be a huge factor in successful addiction recovery, willpower cannot protect you or your body from the physical effects of OxyContin withdrawal.
 Consider benzodiazepines, for example—cold turkey withdrawal is extremely dangerous in such cases and can be fatal.
 All the determination in the world can’t change this.

 Although opioid withdrawals aren’t as life-threatening as those stemming from benzodiazepines, they can still be deadly, especially when you try and speed up the detox process.
 And, especially when attempting to quit on your own without any medical or emotional support, you’re putting your health and well-being at risk and decreasing your chances of overcoming your addiction.
-To give yourself your best chance at recovery, it’s important to seek out professional help with overcoming your addiction at a residential treatment facility that can offer you the comprehensive care you need to address both the physical and mental aspects of your dependence.
+To give yourself your best chance at recovery, it’s important to seek out professional help with overcoming your addiction at a residential OxyContin addiction treatment center that can offer you the comprehensive care you need to address both the physical and mental aspects of your dependence.

 1. Medically-Supervised Detox Puts Your Well-being First